Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 The structure of the project is designed below.
 All the components have been created on Docker.

+- **Health Checker | Python & YAML**: it checks every second the health of all Docker containers.
+On error (and online return) it sends notifications on Telegram and-or Slack.
-- **Crawler | Python & Config file (.yml)**: once at a day it reads the YML file (countries, socials, and accounts we have to analyze), fetches all the data, and save them into the db.
+- **Crawler | Python & YAML**: once at a day it reads the YML file (countries, socials, and accounts we have to analyze), fetches all the data, and save them into the db.
 - **Database | MySQL**: stores all the data sent by the Crawler updated day-by-day.
 - **Charts | Grafana**: it makes and provides a lot of charts with data fetched from the database.
 - **UI | Node.Js, HTML, CSS, JS**: fetches and visualizes (even using Grafana) all the data from the database.
-- **Health Checker | Python & Config file (.yml)**: it checks every second the health of all Docker containers.
-On error (and online return) it sends notifications on Telegram and-or Slack.

 ![Project Schema](/docs/imgs/schema.png)